dk14/wolfram-mega/docs/dsl.md

 Querying mutually exclusive outcomes, e.g. `{yes = ["a"], no = ["b"]} && {yes = ["b"], no = ["a"]}` disallowed, since it can output unreachable subcontracts potentially: use typescript `!` instead, so typescript could lint unreachable code.

-#### Tx-aware outcomes

-Sometimes, outcomes have to be implied from transaction context in order to avoid third-party oracles.

-Example: you might want party to be oracle itself (use its pubkey) and sign some utxo, already known to chain-interpreter (e.g. `thisTx`, CET-transaction associated with outcome of binary option) - this signature would serve as a disclosure of something and party won't get access to funds without producing such a signature (e.g. [such signature can reveal a private key behind a custom pubkey](https://muens.io/schnorr-adaptor-signature/), see Discreet crypto-loan example).
-Then convention would be: `$(<tx context expression>)`, instance: `$(thisTx.utxo[0].data)`.

-> non-utxo example: `$true` or `$false`, since non-utxo can use script-generated observations (they can introduce their own opcodes).

-> *Non-utxo  chains (and smart-contract chains in general) are not recommended, since they create expensive redundancies by making their nodes to compute unlocking-logic that is not supposed to be on-chain.
-The code our transpiler erases is literally "smart"-contract code.
-The state our transpiler erases is Cardano's datum.*

 #### Script-generated observations

 `pubkey` is allowed to contain chain-specific script, if specific verification of the fact is required, rather than oracle-signature verification.
 It is needed in order to use cryptological proofs as true oracles, rather than third-party attestants.
 Convention: `$(<extra validator script>)`.
 Examples: